 The Subsidiary has entered into a separate contract with the Advisor for the management of the Subsidiary's portfolio, without compensation.
 The contract between the Advisor and the Subsidiary complies with the provisions of the 1940 Act relating to investment advisory contracts.
 The Subsidiary has also entered into arrangements with the Trust's custodian to serve as the Subsidiary's custodian and with Gemini Fund Services, LLC to serve as the Subsidiary's transfer agent, fund accountant and administrator.
 The Subsidiary will comply with the provisions relating to affiliated transactions and custody set forth in Section 17 of the 1940 Act and the rules thereunder.
-The Subsidiary has adopted compliance policies and procedures that are substantially similar to the policies and procedures, and makes periodic reports to the Board regarding the Subsidiary's compliance with its policies and procedures.
+The Subsidiary has adopted compliance policies and procedures that are substantially similar to the policies and procedures adopted by its corresponding Fund.
+The Trust's CCO oversees implementation of the Subsidiary's policies and procedures, and makes periodic reports to the Board regarding the Subsidiary's compliance with its policies and procedures.